The Orographic Effect – What It Is And Its Impact On Weather Conditions

 By the time the air reaches the top of a mountain, it is cold and dry as a result of adiabatic cooling and precipitation that took place.
 Usually, on the leeward mountainside, the terrain drops in elevation at the same rate as the windward side.

 With the lowering terrain, gravity forces the dry air down the mountain slopes.
-As it descends, the air gets compressed as a result of the increasing barometric pressure closer to the ground.
+As it descends, the air is compressed as a result of the increasing barometric pressure closer to the ground.
 The compression causes the air to warm up through adiabatic heating.

 The Effect On Vegetation